My Only One (TV series): Plot

 The drama begins with Kim Do-ran living with her foster parents.
-Her mother had passed away shortly after her birth and her father was jailed 28 years ago.
+Her mother had died shortly after her birth and her father was jailed 28 years ago.
 Do-ran's foster father and her father were friends since childhood.
 After learning that his childhood friend had asked his landlady to put his daughter, Do-ran in an orphanage, he brought Do-ran home.
 Do-ran's foster father hid the truth about her father from her and his own family.
 He treated Do-ran very well and ensured she had a good education.
 Because of this, Do-ran was treated unfairly by her envious foster sister, Mi-ran, and her foster mother who never regarded her as her own daughter.

 Despite such treatment, Do-ran did all she could to earn money for her foster family.
 During one of her part-time jobs, she had an incident with Dae-ryuk, the scion of the Wang family.
 Mi-ran wanted to study abroad and become a TV announcer.
 Do-ran's foster mom and Mi-ran were angry that the foster father wanted to send Do-ran abroad instead.
 Before he could do so, he died in an accident.
 His assets were inherited by the foster mother and the foster sister, and Do-ran was thrown out.
 Alone, she rented a simple apartment and sought employment.

 At this time, a general amnesty was issued and Do-ran's father was released from prison.
 He found a job as a chauffeur with the Wang family.
 His childhood friend had faithfully sent him pictures of Do-ran's development through the years so he knew what she looked like and how she was doing.
 However, the letters and pictures suddenly stopped, weeks before his release.
 In the days that followed, he tried to find Do-ran and came to learn of his childhood friend's accident and death.

 Do-ran landed a job as a secretary in Bom and Food Company owned by the Wang family after helping the Wang matriarch, Geum-byung who mistook her for her younger sister during her bout of dementia.
 Her foster mother who made some bad judgements in investment and was in trouble with loan sharks later sought shelter with her.
-On learning of the loanshark problem, Do-ran's father secretly helped them by asking for an advance on his chauffeur salary.
+On learning of the loan shark problem, Do-ran's father secretly helped them by asking for an advance on his chauffeur salary.
 Taking Do-ran's advice, her foster sister and foster mother later sought employment and were able to support themselves.